English-language spelling reform: 19th century

 The second period started in the 19th century and appears to coincide with the development of phonetics as a science.
 In 1806, Noah Webster published his first dictionary, A Compendious Dictionary of the English Language.
 It included an essay on the oddities of modern orthography and his proposals for reform.
 Many of the spellings he used, such as color and center, would become hallmarks of American English.
 In 1807, Webster began compiling an expanded dictionary.
 It was published in 1828 as An American Dictionary of the English Language.
 Although it drew some protest, the reformed spellings were gradually adopted throughout the United States.

 In 1837, Isaac Pitman published his system of phonetic shorthand, while in 1848 Alexander John Ellis published A Plea for Phonetic Spelling.
 These were proposals for a new phonetic alphabet.
 Although unsuccessful, they drew widespread interest.

-By the 1870s, the philological societies of Great Britain and America chose to consider the matter.
+By the 1870s, the philological societies of Great Britain and the United States chose to consider the matter.
 After the "International Convention for the Amendment of English Orthography" that was held in Philadelphia in August 1876, societies were founded such as the English Spelling Reform Association and American Spelling Reform Association.
 That year, the American Philological Society adopted a list of eleven reformed spellings for immediate use.
 These were are→ar, give→giv, have→hav, live→liv, though→tho, through→thru, guard→gard, catalogue→catalog, (in)definite→(in)definit, wished→wisht.
 One major American newspaper that began using reformed spellings was the Chicago Tribune, whose editor and owner, Joseph Medill, sat on the Council of the Spelling Reform Association.
 In 1883, the American Philological Society and American Philological Association worked together to produce 24 spelling reform rules, which were published that year.
 In 1898, the American National Education Association adopted its own list of 12 words to be used in all writings: tho, altho, thoro, thorofare, thru, thruout, catalog, decalog, demagog, pedagog, prolog, program.